 We’re living in an interconnected world that offers a lot of conveniences.
 We can use Google, Facebook, OAuth to connect us to online services and apps.
 The downside is that there are more “bad actors” trying to trick us and gain access to our info.
 And sometimes we forget which apps we granted access to and that might impact our online security.

-You’ve probably noticed that when you sign up for some services, you’re asked to give access to your Google account.
+You’ve probably noticed that when you sign up for some online services, you can log in with your Google account.
 This often makes it easier, so you don’t have to remember another password.
-Or, it could be the service needs to access some Google service or component like your contacts, Google Analytics, Google Calendar and so on.
+Or, it could be the service needs to access some Google service or components like your contacts, Google Analytics, Google Calendar, and so on.
 It’s become so familiar that we seldom pause when granting access.
-Our goal is just to use the service or app.

 - Go to https://myaccount.google.com/permissions